-- a.
+a.
 Growth generally.
-The District currently provides GATE services to all students to who qualify.
+The District currently provides GATE services to all students who qualify.
 The District has already reduced the cut score for qualifying, as suggested in recent recommendations of the Special Master and orders of the Court, and has accommodated the increase in students as a result.
-Thus, there is no potential for major expansion of the number of students qualifying for GATE service, and no current plans to change the qualifying score again in such a way that would produce a measurable impact on transportation costs. - b.
+Thus, there is no potential for major expansion of the number of students qualifying for GATE services, and no current plans to change the qualifying score again in such a way that would produce a measurable impact on transportation costs.

+b.
 Self-contained GATE Programs.
 The expansion of self-contained GATE does not generally require transportation studies, as expansion to a new school or even adding a classroom at an existing school does not increase transportations costs, as fewer students need transportation to access a self-contained GATE program.
 Since no school has an individual "transportation budget," a change in transportation costs does not affect the school's individual budget.
 Transportation cost is not a factor in the District's decision to expand self-contained GATE programs.

-The District currently has only one school which offers a Two-Way Dual Language self-contained GATE program (Hollinger), and does not currently have any plan to expand the number of schools offering this program, preferring instead to expand its regular Two-Way Dual Language Program.
+The District currently has only one school which offers a Two-Way Dual Language selfcontained GATE program (Hollinger), and does not currently have any plan to expand the number of schools offering this program, preferring instead to expand its regular Two-Way Dual Language Program.
 In 2019-20 there were 22 EL students who qualified for GATE services and whose primary language was Spanish.
 Of these, 12 lived more than 30 minutes away from Hollinger.
 Though the District remains committed to providing free transportation for students enrolled in the TWDL GATE program, the District recognizes that for some students, transportation times to this program from various points in the District may exceed 30 minutes, due to the geographic size of the District and prevailing traffic at school transport times.
+As noted above, all of these students live within 20 minutes of a full-time GATE program.